guilbaults/TrailblazingTurtle/README.md

 # Userportal
 This portal is intended to give users a view of their cluster use, including job level performance.

 ## UI modules

+This portal is made to be modular, some modules can be disabled by the user if the data required is not needed or collected.
+Some modules have optional dependencies, if the dependencies are not met some graphs will not be displayed.

 ### Jobstats
 Each user can see their current uses on the cluster and a few hours in the past.